RedDragonWebDesign/LandOfLafton/README.md

 NPCs don't get any money when you press share.
 But you also can't trade anything out of their inventory or sell from their inventory.

-* Lemunda level 6 fighter
+* Lemunda - level 6 fighter
 	* add - Lafton 1 tavern
 * Cheryl Teak
 	* add - Lafton 2 level 4
 	* remove Lafton 2 level 1, when entering the main door (facing west)
 	* add - Goblin Caves, cell
-* Doc - dwarf
+* Doc - level 5 fighter, dwarf
 	* add - Goblin Caves, in the ogre cave section, locked in a cell
+* Apola
+	* add - Giant's Pass, in a cell on the hill giant side
 * Athlon - ranger. can rescue him. he gives you the Drow Key
 	* add - Drow 1, there's a cell in the first big room
 * [TODO: more]